oracle-livelabs/developer/rest-services-for-adb-appDevLive/create-table/create-table.md

     ![The REST Enable Object Slider, view the Preview URL](./images/sdw-34.png)

 4. Thats it!
 Your table is REST enabled.
-We can work with the REST endpoints by using cURL commands that the SQL Worksheet can provide to us.
+We can work with the REST endpoints by using cURL commands provided by SQL Worksheet.
 To get to these endpoints, again right click the table name as we did in the previous step, select **REST**, then **cURL Command**.

     ![right click the table name in the navigator, select REST, then cURL Command](./images/sdw-37.png)